MarisaKirisame/lambda_calculus/README.md

-CompileTime_lambda_calculus
+Compiletime_lambda_calculus
 ===================
-A CompileTime_lambda_calculus library all written using Template Metaprogramming.
+A Compiletime_lambda_calculus library all written using Template Metaprogramming.

 Feature:
 ===================